 Why am I getting a 500 Internal Server Error message?

 500 Internal Server Error is a generic error message, given when no more specific message is suitable.
 There are a number of causes for a 500 Internal Server Error to display in a web browser.
-Figure 1 is a sample error message.
+Below is a sample error message.

 This article provides information on the most common causes.